tomgooch/windy-plugin-soarcalc/ReadMe.md

 ## Change Log

+### 1.3.17

+- "Glider climb rate" is now shown rather than "Thermal updraft"

+- More details (including "Thermal updraft") are available within tooltips

 ### 1.3.16

 This release addresses unfortunate interactions between SoarCalc and the 'detail' and 'picker' plugins with a focus on making sure that the user is never confused by the presence of 2 active markers on the map surface.